-Our instructor led from the front – whatever we did, he did along with us, demonstrating a cool, confident “come follow me” attitude that we’d all come to adopt.
-Whenver his trainees were in the freezing Pacific surf, so was he.
+Our instructor-led from the front – whatever we did, he did along with us, demonstrating a cool, confident “come follow me” attitude that we’d all come to adopt.
+Whenever his trainees were in the freezing Pacific surf, so was he.
 Whenver his trainees were running eight miles in soft sand and boots, so was he.
 This was the educational beginning and exposure to the most effective training methodology and tactics humanly known.
 An approach that is constantly bound with success and keeps our Nation’s finest prepared.

 APPLYING SPECIAL OPERATIONS TRAINING TO HEALTHCARE TRAINING DELIVERY

-Now, as the Vice President of Transformation Services at Divurgent, I ensure our training methodology, applied across every aspect of delivery, is people and organization-centric, with a foundation of military tactics and clinical education (oh…I’m also a BSN) to successfully achieve maximum adoption in a time and budget-restrictive environment.
+Now, as the Vice President of Consulting Services at Divurgent, I ensure our training methodology, applied across every aspect of delivery, is people and organization-centric, with a foundation of military tactics and clinical education (oh…I’m also a BSN) to successfully achieve maximum adoption in a time and budget-restrictive environment.

 - Role Modeling.

 - Train like you Fight.
 Fight like you Train.

 Role modeling – Credibility and respect in the military is earned by experience – being there, doing that.
 The same is true in healthcare.
 Effectively educating a Physician, Nurse, Pharmacist, Business Manager, and all other entities within a healthcare organization requires the same understanding and respect to effectively achieve adoption.

 To answer this, Divurgent deploys customized Peer-to-Peer Modeling.